Alloyed/lua-lsp/editors.md

 ### Neovim
 There are a few neovim implementations of language clients: I personally use [autozimu's client][nvim].
-My LSP configurations looks something like this:
+My LSP configuration looks something like this:

 ```vim
 let g:LanguageClient_serverCommands = {